 The firm can also be apparently “very social” with lawyers sometimes “all walking out the door together to go to the nearest pub”.

 How long this utopia can endure as Howard Kennedy becomes more ‘City’ in its culture is another matter.
-Indeed, there are signs that HK’s culture is coming under strain amid reports that its lawyers have their computers blocked if they fail to rack up seven hours of work a day.
+Indeed, there are signs that HK’s culture is coming under strain amid reports in 2016 that its lawyers have their computers blocked if they fail to rack up seven hours of work a day.
 Still, according to our data the average leave the office time remains reasonable.
 “I usually only stay late out of choice, to stay on top of my work but there is rarely an expectation to do so,” a trainee tells us.

 What you won’t get here are stellar perks or many secondment opportunities.
-Having said that, a wellness drive featuring free smoothies and talks about health has been well received.
+Having said that, a wellness drive featuring free smoothies and talks about health has been well-received.
 A particular favourite has been the monthly ‘Early Riser’ breakfasts, made in spite of the fact that the office lacks a canteen.
 What HK HQ does have, though, is a lovely office location on the Thames: “Views and location are superb.”

 International secondments are rare (the firm can’t be faulted on this as it only has one office), although trainees do get to go along with their supervisors on the odd business trip — and have travelled to, among other places, the US, Hong Kong and Stockholm.
 Client secondments, meanwhile, are not offered during the training contract stage.